-Notes: Although the SUP Coastal Leader assessment must take place in a coastal environment, a British Canoeing Awarding Body SUP Coastal Leader would be deemed appropriate to operate in inland, open waters leading others on journeys on large areas of open water that exceed the sheltered water definition, where the paddlers are no more than 500 metres offshore and in wind strengths that do not exceed Beaufort force 4.
+The British Canoeing Awarding Body SUP Inland Open Water Leader qualification is appropriate for leading others on journeys on inland open water.
+This includes large areas of open water that exceed the sheltered water definition, where the paddlers are no more than 500 metres offshore and in wind strengths that do not exceed Beaufort force 4.
+It also includes moving water environments up to, but not including, grade 2 rivers (not involving shooting of, or playing on weirs or running rapids).